 Kōkua Hawaiʻi Foundation Field Trip Grants help bring students to outdoor sites where they can experience hands-on learning about Hawaiʻi’s environment.
 Preference is given to Hawaiʻi public schools which otherwise could not participate in environmental field trips.
 Applications are accepted through March 1st of each school year for funding up to $1,000 per school.

-Kōkua Hawaiʻi Foundation Mini-Grants fund projects and teachers from Hawaiʻi schools to assist in advancing their environmental goals in the classroom and pursue stewardship endeavors.
+Kōkua Hawaiʻi Foundation Project Grants fund projects and teachers from Hawaiʻi schools to assist in advancing their environmental goals in the classroom and pursue stewardship endeavors.
 The program offers assistance to schools which otherwise could not purchase items or services needed to reach their goals.
-Applications are accepted through March 1st of each school year for funding up to $200 per teacher or $1,000 per school.
+Applications are accepted through January 31st of each school year for funding up to $200 per teacher or $1,000 per school.

 The 3R’s School Recycling Program empowers students to engage and educate their school community about the 3R’s (reduce-reuse-recycling).
 The program provides educational resources, trainings and materials to support on-campus recycling efforts and hosts Aloha ʻĀina Recycling Drives at select 3R’s participating schools across Oʻahu, with host schools receiving proceeds from recycled material.